Step 5: How to create a portfolio website that impresses hiring managers

 Write politely and anonymously

 Write politely and diplomatically about people whenever they feature in your blogs, even if you never name them and never plan to see them again.
-You never know who’s reading, and you never know if you’ll run into one of those people again, or their acquaintances.
+You never know who’s reading, and you never know if you’ll run into one of those people again.
 Saying negative things will also make current acquaintances wonder if they’ll be next.

 Set up contact forms

-Ah, contact forms.
-The preferred tool of introverted marketers everywhere.
-These are a nice addition to your website because it provides you with a direct channel for people to reach out to you on your own digital real estate without having to go through a connection request in LinkedIn or anything like that.
+Ah, the contact form: the preferred tool of introverted marketers everywhere.
+It’s a nice addition to your website because creates a direct channel for people to reach you.
 Personally, I also find it useful as a security checkpoint to see who’s downloaded my resume from my website.

 The good news is that contact forms are a very common practice in the world of websites, so they aren’t difficult to implement.